Deducteam/lambdapi/doc/sections/module.md

 #### Module path

-The module path that corresponds to a source file is defined using the name of the file, but also the position of the file under the *library root* (a folder under which the standard library and all packages are installed).
+The module path that corresponds to a source file is defined using the name of the file, but also the position of the file under the *library root* (a folder under which all packages are installed).
+This library root, denoted by <LIB_ROOT> in the following, is set when installing Lambdapi with Opam or `make install`.
+It can also be set or changed by using the `--lib-root` option.

-The typical case is when we want to access a module of some installed library, for example the standard library.
-In that case, the module path is built using the file path as follows: if our source file is at `<LIB_ROOT>/std/bool.lp` it is accessed with module path `std.bool`.
+The typical case is when we want to access a module of some installed library.
+In that case, the module path is built using the file path as follows: if our source file is at `<LIB_ROOT>/std/bool.lp`, it is accessed with module path `std.bool`.
 And if there are nested folders then the module path gets more members.
 File `<LIB_ROOT>/std/a/b/c/d.lp` has module path `std.a.b.c.d`.

 By default, every modules are looked up under the library root.
-However, there are cases where the files we want to work with are not (yet!) placed under the library root.
-The typical case is when a library (or package) is still  under development.
-In that case,  what we can do is map the development folder under the library root, similarly to what would happen when mounting a volume in our file system.
+However, there are cases where the files we want to work with are not yet placed under the library root.
+The typical case is when a package is still  under development.
+In that case,  what we can do is map the development folder of this package under the library root, similarly to what would happen when mounting a volume in our file system.
 There are two ways of doing that,  the first one being to use the `--map-dir MOD:DIR` command line option.
 However, the best way is to use a package configuration file.
+It is necessary for Emacs to know where to find the files.

 #### Package configuration file

-A package configuration file can be placed at the root of the source tree of a library (or package) under development.
+A package configuration file can be placed at the top of the source tree of a package under development.
 It should be named `lambdapi.pkg`, and contain the following fields (an example is given below for the syntax):
  - `package_name` giving a globally unique name for the package being defined.
    This is not yet used,  but will be necessary when we eventually publish our